 Barber v.
 Otis Elevator Company, Multnomah County Case No. 14CV19756

-Defendant denied negligence as there had been no recent complaints about the elevator and all the scheduled maintenance had been properly performed.
+Defendant denied negligence, as there had been no recent complaints about the elevator and all the scheduled maintenance had been performed.
 Defendant also disputed the cause and extent of Barber’s injuries.

 Plaintiff’s Counsel – Cedrick Brown

 Defense Counsel – Jennifer Street